scientific-python/cookie/docs/pages/guides/style.md

 jobs should not download packages (use `additional-dependencies:` to add what you need).

-{% include rr.html id="PC901" %} You can customize the pre-commit message with:
+{% rr PC901 %} You can customize the pre-commit message with:

 ```yaml
 ci: